dekellum/rjack/hc-httpclient/README.txt

 === Jakarta Commons HTTPClient (java)

-Copyright 1999-2007 The Apache Software Foundation
+Copyright (c) 1999-2007 The Apache Software Foundation

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with